crimsonlabs-io/Cache/README.md

 # Cache

-Pre-compiled binaries, scripts, and libraries to aid security consultants.
+Binaries, scripts, and libraries to aid security consultants.
 (some) Works best with `execute-assembly`.